-One Thing You Shouldn't Touch at the Grocery Store
+The Dirtiest Thing in the Grocery Store

 In this time of a global pandemic, grocery shopping has become one of the most precarious activities a person can do.
 It's something we have to do if we're going to eat, but is now packed with surprising risks and opportunities to pick up something that's on nobody's shopping list: COVID-19.
 But by being careful and avoiding the riskiest aspects of grocery shopping, you can keep your chances of picking up unwanted bacteria extremely low.
 (For more on grocery store news, check out these 8 Grocery Items That May Soon Be in Short Supply).

 One of the most bacteria-packed spots in the store, which medical experts suggest any shopper should go to great lengths to avoid, is waiting for you the moment you enter the store: The shopping baskets.
-(Related: Expect These Major Changes at Grocery Stores in the Days Ahead.)

 The handles of baskets are perhaps the most-touched thing in the store.
 And unlike other oft-touched things—such as credit card pads or self-checkout touchpads—shoppers don't just briefly touch the handle.
 They grip it and don't let it go for their entire shopping trip, potentially passing any bacteria on their hands to the plastic handle.
 Also, unlike those other high-touch areas, basket handles are much less likely to get the regular cleanings they should—and even when they are disinfected, it's hard to do a thorough job.